2023 Most Popular Health Sciences & Services Bachelor's Degree Schools in the New England Region

 Health Science majors at UHart take out an average of $26,825 in student loans while working on their Bachelor's Degree.

-Full Health Sciences & Services at University of Hartford Report
+Read full report on Health Sciences & Services at University of Hartford

-Out of the 44 schools in the New England Region that were part of this year’s ranking, Eastern Connecticut State University landed the # 5 spot on the list.
-Located in the fringe town of Willimantic, ECSU is a public college with a small student population.
+A rank of #5 on this year’s list means Eastern Connecticut State University is a great place for health sciences and services students working on their bachelor’s degree.
+Located in the town of Willimantic, ECSU is a public college with a small student population.

 About 73% of the students majoring in health science at the school are women while 27% are male.